 In accordance with the Chairman and Chief Executive Officer's wishes, Senior Management's powers were restricted and an Independent Lead Director was elected to ensure, in particular, that the combined duties of Chairman of the Board of Directors and Chief Executive Officer are performed in compliance with the principles of sound governance.
-As a result, the role of Lead Director was created as of 11 May 2012 and has been entrusted since then to an Independent Director (see sections 5.3.3 and 5.5.3 below).
-The sound practices favouring balanced governance are listed in the Board's internal rules, and are mainly the following:
+As a result, the role of Lead Director was created as of 11 May 2012 and has been entrusted since then to an independent member (see sections 5.3.3 and 5.5.3 below).

+The sound practices favouring balanced governance are listed in the Board's Internal Rules, and are mainly the following:

-- the existence of specialised Committees that prepare the Board's work and the chairmanship of which must be entrusted to an Independent Director: the Audit Committee, the Appointments and Compensation Committee, and the Governance and Social Responsibility Committee whose social responsibility duties were extended at the end of 2017; - compliance with the Afep-Medef Code's recommendations concerning the proportion of independent Directors on the Board of Directors and on the Committees; - monitoring of significant or strategic transactions, or the study of specific matters, entrusted to the Audit Committee or ad hoc committees consisting of independent Directors who may seek advice from independent experts; - holding a meeting of independent Directors at least once a year to discuss any subject.
-These meetings, chaired by the Lead Director, provide an opportunity to conduct an annual review of the functioning of the Board and to monitor implementation of the suggestions resulting from the review; - the Independent Lead Director's work in preventing and managing conflicts of interest and his or her role vis à vis independent Directors; - implementing procedures to strictly manage conflicts of interest, the ability of the Governance and Social Responsibility Committee to examine any exceptional issue that could potentially give rise to a conflict of interest and the procedure for reviewing agreements between related parties, entrusted since 2015 to the Audit Committee in addition to the review of related-party agreements and related independent expert advice issued in that respect (see section 5.5.5.
-Rules of Conduct - Conflicts of Interest - Protection of Minority Shareholders below); - periodic review of the Board's internal rules and the Committees' charters, and modification of their provisions, where required.
+• the existence of specialised committees that prepare the Board's work and the chairmanship of which is typically entrusted to an Independent Director: the Audit Committee, the Appointments and Compensation Committee, and the Governance and Social Responsibility Committee;

+- compliance with the Afep-Medef Code's recommendations concerning the proportion of Independent Directors on the Board of Directors and on the Committees; - · monitoring of significant or strategic transactions, or the study of specific matters, entrusted to the Audit Committee or ad hoc committees consisting of Independent Directors who may seek advice from independent experts; - · holding a meeting of independent members at least once a year to discuss any subject.
+These meetings, chaired by the Lead Director, provide an opportunity to conduct an annual review of the functioning of the Board and to monitor implementation of the suggestions resulting from the review; - the Independent Lead Director's work in preventing and managing conflicts of interest and his or her role vis à vis Independent Directors; - implementing procedures to strictly manage conflicts of interest, the ability of the Governance and Social Responsibility Committee to examine any exceptional issue that could potentially give rise to a conflict of interest and the procedure for reviewing agreements between related parties, entrusted since 2015 to the Audit Committee in addition to the review of related-party agreements and related independent expert advice issued in that respect (see section 5.5.5 Rules of conduct - Conflicts of interest - Protection of minority shareholders below); - periodic review of the Board's internal rules and the Committees' charters, and modification of their provisions, where required.